uchicago-dsi/summerlab/README.md

 **Program-Long Required Schedule**
 * **(HOLD) June 23 - June 26, 9:00am-1:00pm:** Carpentries Workshop | Zoom
   * See [“Workshops”](#workshops) below for more info.
+  * Workshop topics:
+    * June 23rd: Python
+     * June 24th: Unix
+     * June 25th: Git
+     * June 26th: Databases/SQL
+     * There will be two groups offered for each topic, one at an intermediate level and one at an advanced level.
+We’ll send a survey during week 1 where you can self-select the level that would be most beneficial to you.

 * **Friday June 26:** Icebreaker Social | Time TBD, Zoom
   * Meet with your cluster for some icebreakers, and then meet & greet with the entire cohort!